jamyooes/DOTWebMap/README.md

 district or district from another poltical boundary.
 ![](https://github.com/jamyooes/DOTWebMap/blob/main/walkthrough/walkthrough.gif)

-## Asset information and political layer
+## Asset information and political boundary
-To view the asset information popup with the layer, select the layer then click on the Toggle Points from the control twice (off then on).
+To view the asset information popup with the poltical boundary, select the poltical boundary then click on the Toggle Points from the control twice (off then on).
 ![](https://github.com/jamyooes/DOTWebMap/blob/main/walkthrough/walkthrough4.gif)